Tanjay: Parish of Tanjay

-The Christian faith was brought to this part of Oriental Negros by the Augustinian Fathers.
-In the Definitorium dated June 11, 1580, it made mention of the foundation of the Parish of Tanjay, with the communities of Dumaguete, Siaton, Marabago and Manalongon.
+Catholicism was brought to this part of Oriental Negros by the Augustinians.
+The Definitorium dated the 11th of June, 1580 mentions of the foundation of the Tanjay Parish, with the communities of Dumaguete, Siaton, Marabago and Manalongon.
 Due to the lack of personnel on the part of the Augustinian Fathers, the spiritual care of this new foundation was entrusted to the care of the Diocesan Clergy of Cebu.
 This is why the reason Tanjay Parish became part of the Diocese of Cebu.

 Later in 1851, at the request of the Bishop of Cebu, the Augustinian Recollect Fathers took over the spiritual care of the Parish and up to the time the diocesan clergy again took over.
 Then when the Diocese of Jaro was erected in 1865, Tanjay as part of Negros became part of the Diocese (since the whole island was made part of the new Diocese).
 And then, when the Diocese of Bacolod was erected in 1933, again, Tanjay became part of this new Diocese (since Oriental Negros and Siquijor were made part of the new Diocese).
 And in 1955, Tanjay became part of the Diocese of Dumaguete.
 Up to the present, it is still part of the Diocese of Dumaguete.

 From the Parish of Tanjay, came later the following parishes: Dumaguete was separated in 1620; Amlan in 1848; Siaton in 1848; Bacong (Marabago) in 1849; San Jose (Ayuquitan) in 1895.
 And when Dumaguete became a Diocese, again two more parishes were taken from Tanjay: Pamplona in 1960, and Santa Cruz in 1969.

 Sinulog de Tanjay

 The Sinulog is purely Tanjay tradition.
 It is a religious devotional festive dance with a mock battle depicting the war between the Moros and the Christians in Granada, Spain in centuries past.
 It is based on the legend that St. James miraculously aided the Christians by riding on white horse from the heavens and slew hundreds of Moors.

-Thus, the Sinulog is a religious exercise glorifying the Christians and honoring the feast day of Señor Santiago who is the patron saint of Tanjay and also of Spain.
+Thus, the Sinulog is a religious exercise glorifying the Christians and honouring the feast day of Señor Santiago who is the patron saint of Tanjay and also of Spain.